 All this caused speed of life to slow down.
 There were not many unusual events that could happen, little risks or real challenges, like starting business or achieving something great in work.
 Even traveling to neighboring countries was out of the question (communist government was very reluctant to let people travel abroad).
 Poles were living from one day to the next, not expecting anything special or unfamiliar.

-Living in communism required special set of skills.
+Everyday life in communist Poland was tricky and required special set of skills.

 You can imagine that years of such squirrel-away lifestyle led to enormous amount of unnecessary stuff, all carefully stored in households, but completely useless.